UPPSC Syllabus 2023

 - Food processing and related industries in India- scope and significance, location, upstream and downstream requirements, supply chain management.

 - Land reforms in India.

-- Effects of liberalization and globalization on the economy, changes in industrial policy and their effects on industrial growth.
+- Effects of liberalization and globalization on the economy, changes in industrial policy, and their effects on industrial growth.

-- Infrastructure: Roads, Airports, Railways etc.
+- Infrastructure: Roads, Airports, Railways, etc.

-- Science and Technology-developments and applications in everyday life and in National Security, India’s Science and Technology Policy.
+- Science and Technology-developments and applications in everyday life and National Security, India’s Science and Technology Policy.

 - Achievements of Indians in science & technology, indigenization of technology.
 Developments of New technologies, transfer of technology, dual and critical use technologies.

-- Awareness in the fields of Information and Communication Technology (ICT) and Space Technology, Computers, nanotechnology, biotechnology.
+- Awareness in the fields of Information and Communication Technology (ICT) and Space Technology, Computers, nanotechnology, and biotechnology.
 Issues relating to intellectual property rights (IPR), and digital rights.